-The Board has delegated management of the day-to-day affairs and management responsibilities of the company to the executive team to deliver the strategic direction and goals determined by the Board.
-The Board has also developed a statement of their 'Reserved Powers'.
+The Board has delegated management of and the responsibility for the day-to-day affairs of the company to the executive team to deliver the strategic direction and goals determined by the Board.
+The Board has also reserved a number of powers and responsibilities to the Board.